|

 the population can occupy any location within a given window make sure that no nodes are

-selected by clicking outside of the geometry within the given window.
+selected by clicking outside of the geometry within the given window (or the work area).

 Q14: How can I view the 2-D animation of a simulation, as when it is run the